lilsweeterlilbitter/lilsweeterlilbitter/README.md

 <br>

-• I get quiet to recharge, not to ignore.<br>
-• I listen even when I don't know what to say.<br>
-• I overthink, overfeel, and overanalyze.<br>
-• I'm still figuring things out.
+i get quiet to recharge, not to ignore • i listen even when I don't know what to say • i overthink, overfeel, and overanalyze • sometimes i'm awkward or shy and won't initiate interactions but i really like to talk • my connection is almost always laggy, lol, so pls be patient with me ♡

 </details>